czheluo/MLCV/_posts/2018-05-12-An-Efficient-Iterative-Screen-Regression-model-For-Genome-wide-Association-Study-in-Structured-Populations.md

 <div align="center"><img src="{{ "/images/Blog/GWAS/power.jpg" | prepend: site.baseurl }}"></div>

+#### Receiver Operating Characteristic curves of simulations
+Receiver Operating Characteristic (ROC) curves, demonstrating the trade-off between false positives and true positives, using simulated data based on the RA data.
+Lines trending toward the upper left corner denote better ROC curves while those in the opposite direction correspond to poorer methods.

 #### Mice simulation result
 A receiver operating characteristic curve was a plot of the statistical power against the controlled FDR and FPR(type I error).
 Where we also calculated the AUC value, smaller AUC value indicated that method batter perform.